lab596/civiform/Contributing.md

 ## Issue tracking

-Development tasks are managed in the github issues for this repository.
+Development tasks are managed in the [GitHub issues](https://github.com/seattle-uat/universal-application-tool/issues) for this repository.
 When you begin working on an issue, please self-assign or comment on it indicating you're beginning work to avoid duplicate effort.

+If you're just getting started, check out issues labeled with [Good First Issue](https://github.com/seattle-uat/universal-application-tool/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+Also check out issues in the [next milestone](https://github.com/seattle-uat/universal-application-tool/milestones) so you can work on the highest-priority tasks.

 ## Pull requests

-When you're ready to submit your code, open a pull request with "Closes #X" to link the relavant issue.
+When you're ready to submit your code, open a pull request with "Closes #X" to link the relevant issue.

 It's easy for the intention of code review comments to be unclear or get misinterpreted.
 To help with communication, reviewers are encouraged to use [conventional comments](https://conventionalcomments.org/) and explicitly indicate that comments are `(blocking)`, where the discussion must be resolved for PR to be merged, or `(non-blocking)` where resolving the discussion is optional for the implementer.